Morchard Bishop

 Morchard Bishop is a village and civil parish in Mid Devon in the English county of Devon.
 It has a population of 975, and contains a primary school, two churches, and a playing field with tennis court.
 Notable past residents include Ernest Bevin.

+Etymology

-The name Morchard means the great wood or forest from the Celtic: mǭr cę̃d, Modern Welsh: mawr coed.
-The affix of 'Bishop' is from its possession by the Bishop of Exeter in 1086.
+The name Morchard is first attested in the Domesday Book of 1086, in the forms Morchet and Morcheta.
+It is derived from the Common Brittonic words mǭr ("big") and cę̃d ("wood") (corresponding to modern Welsh mawr coed; thus it once meant "large wood".
+The affix of Bishop, first attested as part of the place-name in 1207, is from the settlement's possession by the Bishop of Exeter, itself first attested in 1086, and to distinguish the settlement from the nearby Cruwys Morchard.

+Characteristics

 Morchard Bishop is twinned with Saint-Gatien-des-Bois in Normandy.
 It has a garage, a post office, a pub called The London Inn, a surgery, a blacksmith and its own woodland.
 It is about 8 mi from the market town of Crediton.
 Community events include: a village pantomime, an allotment association, a ukulele band and football teams.